 - Motor or actuator, automatically open and close to redirect the air as required

-A proper smart vent system allows us to automatically set and adjust the ideal temperature in virtually every room in your house.
-When you want a room (that has the smart vent in it, obviously) to be cooler, the smart vent will allow more cooled air (when using A/C) into that room until the smart thermostat detects your desired temperature.
+A proper smart vent system allows you to automatically set and adjust the ideal temperature in virtually every room in your house.
+When you want a room to be cooler, the smart vent will allow more cooled air (when using A/C) from your HVAC system into that room until the smart thermostat detects your desired temperature.